idleman/node-dispatch-router/README.md

 If you want to create a subfolder, just create another folder within your base folder and so on:

-/                 : GET /
+- /                 : GET /
-/a                : GET /a
+- /a                : GET /a
-/a/b              : GET /a/b
+- /a/b              : GET /a/b
-/a/b/c            : GET /a/b/c
+- /a/b/c            : GET /a/b/c

-##Do you only want to run some type of code for some controllers?
-This i when you should use dispatchers:
+##Dispatchers
+Dispatchers allow you to run specific code before all actions and before any sub controller get invoked.
+It is a great place to put common code, as authentication, logging and caching.
+Allows prefer to put common code within the dispatchers.

 .dispatcher.js